dona drake

 All they really need is understanding.
 And love.
 Two things that don’t cost anything and are so easy to give.

 She never broke through as an A-list actress.
-Arguably, her most prominent part was a supporting role in the Bob Hope and Bing Crosby 1942 vehicle The Road to Morocco.
+Arguably, her most prominent role was a supporting role in the 1942 film The Road to Morocco, starring Bob Hope and Bing Crosby.

 But she had a certain charisma about her.
 And a smile and beauty that the years will never fade.

-For me, she’s a reminder of how far we’ve come and how very far we’ve yet to go.
+For me, she reminds me of how far we’ve come and how very far we’ve yet to go.